 Relative humidity is the ratio of the amount of water vapor present in the air to the greatest amount possible at the same temperature.
 When humidity is high, it causes people to sweat.
 Reducing indoor humidity levels is the key to keeping mold growth at bay and makes living areas more comfortable.
 Low humidity can make skin feel dry and itchy, irritate nasal passages and dry out wood furnishings.

-As with any source of open water inside the home, running water fountains indoors will contribute to an increase in indoor humidity levels.
+As with any source of open running water, a water feature for indoors will contribute to an increase in indoor humidity levels.
 Planting dense or heavy vegetation around your home will decrease air flow and keep humidity high.
 Cooking in kitchens with no exhaust fans or showering in bathrooms without ventilation fans also increases indoor humidity.